What does really matter in image goal navigation?: Experimental Setup

-To pinpoint the effect, we loaded different parts of the agent trained with \code{Sliding=True}: only the perception part (weights of the visual encoder $\phi$), only the action part (GRU $h$, policy $\pi$, encoder $\zeta$ of the previous action) or both.
-Transferring the action part of the agent, ie. GRU $h$, policy $\pi$, encoder $\zeta$ of the previous action, rows (d) and (e), does not lead to any discernible performance: learning the upstream visual encoder $\phi$ from scratch through pre-loaded downstream weights of the GRU and policy seems a very hard task.
-However, transferring the perception weights $\phi$ and training the action part from scratch, rows (f) and (g), leads to exploitable results, but significantly below loading the full agent weights.
+To pinpoint the effect, we loaded different parts of the agent trained with \code{Sliding=True}: only the perception part (weights of the visual encoder $\phi$), only the action part (GRU $h$, policy $\pi$, previous action encoder $\zeta$) or both.
+Transferring the action part of the agent, \ie GRU $h$, policy $\pi$, encoder $\zeta$, rows (d) and (e), does not lead to any discernible performance: learning the upstream visual encoder $\phi$ from scratch through pre-loaded downstream weights of the GRU and policy seems a very hard task.
+However, transferring the perception weights $\phi$ and training the action part from scratch, rows (f) and (g), leads to exploitable results, although significantly lower than loading the full agent weights.
 With a SR of 38.5\% for the finetuning version, row (g), these are still higher than the baseline of 31.7\% trained from scratch on \code{False}.
-In Table \ref{tab:slidingtransferdebit} we perform similar experiments with DEBiT which, however, uses a pre-trained visual encoder $\phi$ that is kept frozen.
+In \cref{tab:slidingtransferdebit} we perform similar experiments with \textit{DEBiT} which, however, uses a pre-trained visual encoder $\phi$ that is kept frozen.
 We load the rest of the agent trained with \code{Sliding=True} and evaluate it with \code{False} (b): in this case, no transfer happens and performance drops significantly.
-Finetuning the agent trained with \code{True} on \code{False}, (c), improves the \code{Sliding=True} policy, but not to the extent of reaching the performance of the agent trained on-distribution, \ie \code{Sliding=False}, arguably because RPVE pre-training of perception is already providing a strong visual encoder.
+Finetuning the agent trained with \code{True} on \code{False}, (c), improves the \code{Sliding=True} policy, but not to the extent of reaching the performance of the agent trained on-distribution, \ie~\code{Sliding=False}, arguably because RPVE pre-training of perception is already providing a strong visual encoder.